Mural raises $23M Series A after history of capital-efficient growth – TechCrunch

-This morning Mural, a software startup focused on visual collaboration1, announced that it closed a $23 million Series A round of capital.
-The funds come after MURAL, formerly Mural.ly, had raised just a few million dollars previously.
-That fact made its round interesting: How did the company raise ten times its prior total in one round, and why did it pursue so much money in a single shot?
+This morning Mural, a software startup focused on visual collaboration,1 announced that it closed a $23 million Series A round of capital.
+The funds come after Mural, formerly Mural.ly, had raised just a few million dollars previously.
+That fact made its round interesting: How did the company raise 10 times its prior total in one round, and why did it pursue so much money in a single shot?

-TechCrunch chatted with the company’s CEO Mariano Suarez-Battan and Weston Gaddy, the round’s lead investor hailing from Radian Capital, to better understand the investment.
+TechCrunch chatted with the company’s CEO, Mariano Suarez-Battan, and Weston Gaddy, the round’s lead investor hailing from Radian Capital, to better understand the investment.
 Endeavor Catalyst and Google’s Gradient Ventures also put money into the round.

 Efficient growth